Reallocating Attention Across Layers to Reduce Multimodal Hallucination: Experiments

 \subsection{Ablation on Head Amplification (RQ2)}

-To isolate the effect of rescaling each functional group, we conduct ablations as summarized in Table~\ref{tab: ablation}.
+To isolate the effect of rescaling each functional group, we conduct ablations as summarized in Table~\ref{tab:ablation}.
 Concretely, we evaluate: (i) \textbf{w/o reasoning}, which identifies and enhances only \emph{perception} heads; and (ii) \textbf{w/o perception}, which identifies and enhances only \emph{reasoning} heads.
-All other hyperparameters are kept identical to the full plugin to ensure a fair comparison.

 \ding{68} \textbf{\textit{Obs.~3:} Perception-only vs.\ reasoning-only effects are task-skewed and non-additive.} In most settings, \textbf{w/o reasoning} (enhancing only perception heads) impacts visual tasks more, while \textbf{w/o perception} (enhancing only reasoning heads) drives the gains in mathematics.
 However, we also observe counterexamples: on \texttt{R1-OneVision} with \dataset{MathVision}{mini}, strengthening a single group alone leads to a \(-3.91\) \% drop, whereas combining both groups yields a \(+5.58\) \% gain.
 This aligns with our claim in Sec.~\ref{sec:2-3} that hallucination is not a single-capability failure but emerges from the \emph{interaction} between perception and reasoning stages.